bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 #define COW_API_START_MERGE "%s/api/File/StartMerge"
 ```

 - ```COW_MIN_UPLOAD_DELAY``` defines the minimum time in seconds that must have elapsed since the last modification of a cow block before it is uploaded.
+This value can be fine tuned.
+A larger value usually reduces duplicate block uploads.
+While a lower value usually reduces the time for the final upload after the image got unmounted.

 - ```COW_STATS_UPDATE_TIME``` defines the update frequency in seconds of the stdout print/ stats file update.
 Setting this to low could impact the performance since it hast to loop over all blocks.
 - ```COW_MAX_PARALLEL_UPLOADS``` defines to maximal number of parallel block uploads.
 These number is used once the image hast been dismounted and the final blocks are uploaded